 Here are 6 things you should NOT include on your direct mail postcard:

 1. Confusing Headlines

 A catchy headline is certainly important, however, they also need to be fairly obvious.
 Jokes and cleverness can be great for attracting attention but you need to make sure they aren’t going to go over people’s heads.
 No one is going to put in ANY extra amount of effort trying to figure out what your message is, not even an ounce of energy, so your message needs to be clear.

 2. Too Much Text

 Speaking of having a clear message, the easiest way to lose your message is to bury it in too much text.
-Once again, your customers aren’t going to put in ANY amount of effort to see what you’re selling.
+Once again, your customers aren’t going to put in ANY amount of effort to see what you’re selling on your direct mail postcard.
 No one wants to read paragraphs of text on an advertisement.
 Try to stick with short, easily digestible copy.
 You don’t need to list every service you provide, or every detail of your business’ history–just the important parts.

 3. Bad Images